 3.)
-They have a unique ability of rising their body temperature to prevent perspiration and loss of bodily fluids during the day.
+They have a unique ability of raising their body temperature to prevent perspiration and loss of bodily fluids during the day.

 4.)
-These critters also utilize a network of capillaries in the nose to cool down the blood flow to the brain.
+These critters also utilize a network of capillaries in their nose to cool down the blood flow to the brain.
 This cooling of the blood prevents over-heating.

 5.)
 With their excellent sense of smell, they can detect rainfall up to 50 miles away!

 6.)
 When faced with predators, they will position themselves sideways in a sort of wagon train formation to appear larger.
 If this fails to do the trick, they have very formidable horns they can use to gore their attacker(s).